-Many women, from Hollywood to Main Street, have brought sexual harassment allegations against co-workers and bosses.
+Many women, from Hollywood to Main Street, have brought sensual harassment allegations against co-workers and bosses.
 The effects have had a chilling effect on some workplaces.

 “It’s changing everyone’s perspectives,” said Andrew Challenger, vice president of outplacement firm Challenger, Gray & Christmas. “(It used to be) laissez-faire, people can date who they want to date, but I think companies are realizing to create a safe environment for the employees, there needs to be some policing.”